zsiddiqi/openshift-origin/README.md

 For the **OpenShift Container Platform** refer to https://github.com/Microsoft/openshift-container-platform

-Update log located in README_update.md
+Change log located in CHANGELOG.md

 ## OpenShift Origin with Username / Password